bzminer/bzminer2/README.md

   --disable_avx512        ... no AVX-512, and no AMX with it
   --disable_vaes          ... no VAES/VPCLMULQDQ
   --disable_amx           ... no AMX
+  --no-bc250-gpu          AMD BC-250: leave the shader clock at its stock 1500 MHz --no-bc250-cpu          AMD BC-250: leave 2 of the 8 CPU cores switched off --bc250-gpu-clock <mhz> AMD BC-250: forced shader clock (default 1800)
   --disable_huge_pages    Allocate with ordinary pages, to measure what huge pages
-                          are actually worth on this rig --cpu_threads <n>       How many CPU threads mine (0 = auto, which leaves one or two for everything else so the machine stays usable) --cpu_affinity <list>   Which processors mine: 0-7,16,18.
+                          are actually worth on this rig --intensity <n>         GPU mining intensity for every device that does not set its own devices[].intensity (0 = auto).
+Units of 65536 nonces per launch; shown as i<n> in the mining table's cfg column --cpu_threads <n>       How many CPU threads mine (0 = auto, which leaves one or two for everything else so the machine stays usable) --cpu_affinity <list>   Which processors mine: 0-7,16,18.
 Takes precedence over